AOMediaCodec/libavif/README.md

 ### Tests

-A few tests can be built by enabling the `AVIF_BUILD_TESTS` CMake option.
+A few tests written in C can be built by enabling the `AVIF_BUILD_TESTS` CMake option.

-The remaining tests can be built by enabling the `AVIF_BUILD_TESTS` and `AVIF_BUILD_GTESTS` CMake options.
-They require GoogleTest to be built locally with ext/googletest.cmd or installed globally.
+The remaining tests can be built by enabling the `AVIF_BUILD_TESTS` and `AVIF_ENABLE_GTEST` CMake options.
+They require GoogleTest to be built locally with ext/googletest.cmd or installed on the system.

 ## Prebuilt Library (Windows)